 8. Supervises—The President “supervises” a General Manager when he or she:

 a.
 Conveys on behalf of the Board the results of the Board's exercise of its oversight function;

 c.
-Advises the Manager on matters of Co-op policy between Board meetings.
+Advises the General Manager on matters of Co-op policy between Board meetings.

-Members of the Co-op are individuals and households who accept a share in the responsibility of achieving the Co-op’s purposes and who exercise the ultimate authority to determine Co-op policy.
+Member-Owners of FSFC are individuals and households who accept a share in the responsibility of achieving FSFC’s purposes and who exercise the ultimate authority to determine Co-op policy.

-- Membership Requirements—Membership requirements, including membership fees, annual dues, member orientations, work requirements, and other provisions, are determined and revised from time to time by the Board of Directors.
+Section 4.1 Requirements.
+Member-Ownership requirements, including fees, annual dues, Member-Owner orientations, work requirements, and other provisions, are determined and revised from time to time by the Board of Directors.

-- Reserved Powers—The Membership reserves to itself the power to:
+Section 4.8.
+Reserved Powers.
+The Member-Ownership reserves to itself the power to:

 a.
 Establish and amend the By-laws of the Co-op;